 Supervisor Shirlee Zane represents Sonoma County's Third District.
 The District includes most of central Santa Rosa, the City of Rohnert Park east of Highway 101, and Sonoma State University.
 She was first elected in 2008.
 Prior to taking office, Zane served as the CEO of Sonoma County's Council on Aging, a private nonprofit corporation that provides services for seniors countywide.

-Zane's highest priorities for 2018 are building new housing and rebuilding housing lost in the October 2017 wildfires, addressing homelessness, protecting environmental and human health and public safety.
+Zane's highest priorities for 2019 are rebuilding housing lost in the October 2017 wildfires, building new housing, addressing homelessness, protecting environmental and human health, and public safety.

 Working with law enforcement, Health Services and Mental Health advocates, the Supervisor launched a Behavioral Health Mobile Support Team to assist law enforcement on 911 mental health and substance abuse calls.
 She has worked closely with the District Attorney and community providers to open and fund the first Family Justice Center to provide wraparound services to victims of domestic abuse, sexual assault, and elder abuse.

 As a proponent of clean air and lowering transportation emissions, Zane serves as a Director for the Bay Area Air Quality Management District , Sonoma Marin Area Rail Transport (SMART) and the Sonoma County Transportation Authority/Regional Climate Protection Authority (SCTA/RCPA) .

 Zane provides direction for the County in addressing solid waste issues.
 She Chaired the Solid Waste Advisory Group and has served as a Director for the Sonoma County Waste Management Agency .